dbabbs/alexa-hls/index.md

 This codelab demonstrates the use of two HERE Location Services APIs: [Geocoder](https://developer.here.com/documentation/geocoder/topics/quick-start-geocode.html) and [Places](https://developer.here.com/documentation/places/topics/quick-start-find-text-string.html).

+### __Use cases for places search__ ###

+As an Alexa application developer, you may want to integrate a places search if you are building:
+* A restaurant reviewing application.
+Users can search for nearby restaurants and then write reviews about the restaurant.
+* A ridesharing application.
+A place can serve as an origin or destination point for the trip.
+* A tour guide application.
+The virtual tour guide can suggest landmarks to visit in the user's area.

 ### __What is the Geocoder API?__

 The Geocoder REST API enables developers to convert street addresses to geo-coordinates and vice-versa with forward geocoding, including landmarks, and reverse geocoding.

 The HERE Geocoder API is a REST API that allows you to:

-* Obtain geocoordinates for addresses
+* Obtain coordinates for addresses
 * Obtain addresses or administrative areas for locations
-* Obtain geocoordinates for known landmarks.
+* Obtain coordinates for known landmarks.

 ### __What is the Places API?__